Case Study: Context Interactions & Physics Faculty's Professional Development: Sphinx Discussion

-\emph{Sphinx Claim 1:} Sphinx’s development process as physics faculty is steady.
-Harmony in his interactions with his context creates a smooth development process in his social, professional and personal development arenas with the most significant growth occurring in his personal development arena.

-Over time the way Sphinx interacts with his context impacts the three arenas of development similarly.
-Of his three arenas, his growth is most noticeable in his personal development sphere, which echoes through his social and professional development arenas.
+The way Sphinx interacts with his context impacts the three domains of development similarly over time.
+Of his three domains, his growth is most noticeable in his personal domain, which echoes through his social and professional domains.